ircdocs/modern-irc/_includes/modern-appendix.md

 ---

+# Current Architectural Problems

+There are a number of recognized problems with the IRC protocol.
+This section only addresses the problems related to the architecture of the protocol.

+## Scalability

+It is widely recognized that this protocol may not scale sufficiently well when used in a very large arena.
+The main problem comes from the requirement that all servers know about all other servers, clients, and channels, and that information regarding them be updated as soon as it changes.

+Server-to-server protocols can attempt to alleviate this by, for example, only sending 'necessary' state information to leaf servers.
+These sort of optimisations are implementation-specific and are not covered in this document.
+However, server authors should take great care in their protocols to ensure race conditions and other network instability does not result from these attempts to improve the scalability of their protocol.

+## Reliability

+As the only network configuration used for IRC servers is that of a spanning tree, each link between two servers is an obvious and serious point of failure.

+Software authors are experimenting and have experimented with alternative topologies such as mesh networks.
+However, there is not yet a production implementation or specification of any topology other than spanning-tree.

+---

+# Implementation Notes

+The IRC protocol is reasonably complex, and there are areas where incorrectly-implemented behaviour can't be detected.
+This section is non-normative, providing questions and recommendations to assist implementors.

+## Message Parsing and Assembly

+Message parsing/assembly is one area where implementations can differ wildly, and is a common vector for both security issues and general runtime problems.

+Message Parsing is turning raw IRC messages into the various message parts (tags, prefix, command, parameters).
+Message Assembly is the opposite – taking the various message parts and creating an IRC line to be sent over the wire.

+Implementors should ensure that their message parsing and assembly responds in expected ways, by running their software through test cases.
+I recommend these public-domain [irc-parser-tests](https://github.com/DanielOaks/irc-parser-tests), which are reasonably extensive.

+## Casemapping

+Casemapping, at least right now, is a topic where implementations differ greatly.

+### Servers

+* Does your server use `"rfc1459"` or `"rfc1459-strict"` casemapping?
+If so, can you use a casemapping with less ambiguity such as `"ascii"`?
+* Does your server store state using nicks/channel names as keys?
+If so, is your server written in such a way that keys are casefolded automatically, or that ensures keys are casefolded before using them in this way?

+### Clients

+* Does your client store state using nicks/channel names as keys, and if so do you casefold those keys appropriately?
+* Does your client discover the casemapping to use from the [`CASEMAPPING`](#casemapping-parameter) `RPL_ISUPPORT` parameter on connection?
+If so, does your client use the appropriate casemapping based on it?

+---

 # Obsolete Numerics

 These are numerics contained in [RFC1459](https://tools.ietf.org/html/rfc1459) and [RFC2812](https://tools.ietf.org/html/rfc2812) that are not contained in this document or that should be considered obsolete.